Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-2) Transfer calculation to the shower: Make a pencil mark on the wall's base pate at the calculated pre-slope depth.
+- Transfer the calculation to the shower: Make a pencil mark on the wall's base pate at the calculated pre-slope depth.
 Make a line around the shower's perimeter at this height, using a bubble level as a guide.

 - Mix mortar: Combine a sand-mix concrete with water, using the manufacturer's recommended ratio.

-4) Spread mortar around perimeter: Dump a small amount of mortar on the slab.
+- Spread mortar around the perimeter: Dump a small amount of mortar on the slab.
 Distribute the mortar around the floor's perimeter.
 Pack the mortar with a trowel.
 Create a 3-inch wide shelf at the same depth as the slope's layout line.
 The shelf serves as an easy-to-follow guide for the final pre-slope.

 - Create the pre-slope: Start working on the opposite side as the shower door.
 Feather the mortar on the floor from the shelf toward the drain opening.
 If the plumber previously installed the shower drain flange, finish the pre-slope flush with the top of the flange.
 If the plumber did not install the shower drain flange, stop the pre-slope approximately 3 inches away from the drain pipe.
 This leaves enough room for the flange to sit tight against the building's slab.
 Use a flat trowel to smooth the pre-slope's surface.